marcidy/electronic_components/README.rst

    	- What is overclocking?
    	- Organization of RAM

 This class will cover the ATmega328 in serious detail from a hardware perspective.
-Reading dataseets with this rich of deatil should not be intimidating, just incredibly frustrating and boring, so let's get you there.
+Reading datasheets with this rich of detail should not be intimidating, just incredibly frustrating and boring, so let's get you there.

 Material
 ________